avocadojesus/hackaholics/README.md

   return "i told you already, i'm shy, damnit"
 }
 ```

-this will launch a prompt, which eventually populates some boiler-plate code into public/app/commands/bin/your-command-name.js.
-Once this is done, you will need to re-run `gulp` to load in the new files.
-You will not have to do this on update, only on creation of a new command.

 ## Infrastructure
 The Hackaholics site can be separated into two fundamental sections.
 One is for the backend service (run by an node/express stack), and the other is for a front-end stack (built in react/react-router/flux design pattern)